A SUNY Oswego graduate student will be spending the summer at the local Safe Haven Museum with the help of the Festa Fellowship.

 “I want to be an educator in a sense, but I want to have an impact on those who want to show up and want to know,” Zella said.
 “Not just take a class because they have too.”

-After obtaining his undergraduate degree, Zella decided that graduate school was a necessary option to fine tone his skills and experience as well as get a better understanding of what he wanted to pursue.
+After obtaining his undergraduate degree, Zella decided that graduate school was a necessary option to fine tune his skills and experience as well as get a better understanding of what he wanted to pursue.

 Graduate school and beyond